Relation between fluctuations and efficiency at maximum power for small heat engines: Reversible small heat engine

-The Carnot engine whose working substance is an overdamped Brownian particle trapped in a harmonic oscillator potential discussed in Ref.~\cite{Holubec_CTUR} is a special case of Eq.~\eqref{work_fluct} \footnote{The Hamiltonian in Ref.~\cite{Holubec_CTUR} is $H=kx^{2n}/2n$, where $x$ is the position of the Brownian particle, $k$ is the stiffness of the potential, and $n$ is a natural number.
-For $n=1$, $C_V$ is constant, $C_V = k_B/2$, which is in accordance with the assumption of our analysis.
-Therefore, Eq.~\eqref{work_fluct} is applicable to this case, and gives $\sqrt{\sigma_W} = k_B/\Delta S$, which agrees with the result in Ref.~\cite{Holubec_CTUR}. }.
+The Carnot engine whose working substance is an overdamped Brownian particle trapped in the potential $U = k \, x^{2n}/2n$ ($n$ is a natural number) discussed in Ref.~\cite{Holubec_CTUR} is a special case of Eq.~\eqref{work_fluct} \footnote{The Hamiltonian in Ref.~\cite{Holubec_CTUR} is $H=kx^{2n}/2n$, where $x$ is the position of the Brownian particle, $k$ is the stiffness of the potential, and $n$ is a natural number.
+In this case, $C_V$ is constant, $C_V = k_B/(2n)$, which is in accordance with the assumption of our analysis.
+Therefore, Eq.~\eqref{work_fluct} is applicable to this case, and gives $\sqrt{\sigma_W} = k_B/(\sqrt{n}\,\Delta S)$, which agrees with the result in Ref.~\cite{Holubec_CTUR}. }.